namanmiglani/FlashcardProject/README.md

 - You can save the state of my application by closing the application where you will be asked if you would like to save
 - You can reload the state of my application by clicking the load set button on the main menu

-Phase 4: Task 2:
+**Phase 4: Task 2:**

+Sun Apr 07 23:31:41 PDT 2024

+Flashcard: 2+2, has been added to the set

+Sun Apr 07 23:31:46 PDT 2024

-- Flashcard: 2 + 2, has been added to the set
+Flashcard: 2+5, has been added to the set

+Sun Apr 07 23:31:53 PDT 2024

-- Flashcard: what course is this for, has been added to the set
+Flashcard: What phase is this?, has been added to the set

+Sun Apr 07 23:31:56 PDT 2024

-- Flashcard: 2 + 2, has been answered correctly
+Flashcard: 2+2, has been answered correctly

+Sun Apr 07 23:31:58 PDT 2024

-- Flashcard: 2 + 2, has been answered incorrectly
+Flashcard: 2+5, has been answered incorrectly

+Sun Apr 07 23:32:00 PDT 2024

+Flashcard: What phase is this?, has been answered correctly

+Sun Apr 07 23:32:01 PDT 2024

-- Flashcard: what course is this for, has been answered correctly
+Flashcard: What phase is this?, has been answered correctly

+Sun Apr 07 23:32:02 PDT 2024

-- Flashcard: what course is this for, has been deleted from the set
+Flashcard: What phase is this?, has been deleted from the set
-- Saved

-Phase 4: Task 3
+**Phase 4: Task 3**

 If I were to refactor my project I would like to implement the composite pattern on my project.
 I would like to do this as it would allow users to have flashcard sets with flashcards, and they could also have the option to put a flashcard set that is a subtype of their current set directly in the set with its own questions.
 For example if someone has a Math set, they could have subsets for each lecture in the math set along with some general questions in the main set.
-Using the design pattern to implement these desired changes would still allow the user to preform the user stories I wanted to this application to have after some refactoring was done.
+Using the design pattern to implement these desired changes would still allow the user to perform the user stories I wanted to this application to have after some refactoring was done.
+Along with this I would rename some classes, and fields to make the project layout more clear for others working with the code.